-in the accumulated or subtracted weight during the zero-load test shall not exceed 0.12 % of the totalized load at full scale capacity for the duration of that test.
+T.1.1.
+Tolerance Values - Test of Zero Stability. - Immediately after material has been weighed over the belt-conveyor scale during the conduct of any material test run, the zero-load test shall be repeated.
+The change in the accumulated or subtracted weight during the zero-load test shall not exceed 0.12 % of the totalized load at full scale capacity for the duration of that test.
 If the range of zero adjustments during a complete (official) verification test exceeds 0.18 % of the totalized load at full scale capacity for the duration of the zero-load test, the official with statutory authority may establish an interval for zero-load testing during normal operation.

-(Added 2004) (Amended 2009)
+1 The variables and uncertainties included in the relative tolerance represent only part of the variables that affect the accuracy of the material weighed on belt-conveyor scales.
+If this tolerance was based on an error analysis beginning

-- T.2.
-Tolerance Values, Repeatability Tests.
-The variation in the values obtained during the conduct of materials tests shall not be greater than 0.25 % (1/400). - T.3.
-Influence Factors.
-The following factors are applicable to tests conducted under controlled conditions only, provided that: - (a) types of devices approved prior to January 1, 1986, and manufactured prior to January 1, 1988, need not meet the requirements of this section; - (b) new types of devices submitted for approval after January 1, 1986, shall comply with the requirements of the section; and - (c) all devices manufactured after January 1, 1988, shall comply with the requirements of this section. - T.3.1.
-Temperature.
-Devices shall satisfy the tolerance requirements at temperatures from $10 \, ^{\circ}$ C to $40 \, ^{\circ}$ C ($14 \, ^{\circ}$ F to $104 \, ^{\circ}$ F). - T.3.1.1.
-Effect on Zero-Load Balance.
-The zero-load indication shall not change by more than 0.035% of the rated capacity of the scale (without the belt) for a change in temperature of 10% (18%) at a rate not to exceed 5% (9%) per hour.
+T.2.
+Tolerance Values, Repeatability Tests. - The variation in the values obtained during the conduct of material tests shall not be greater than 0.25 % (1/400).

+T.3.
+Influence Factors. - The following factors are applicable to tests conducted under controlled conditions only, provided that:

+- (a) types of devices approved prior to January 1, 1986, and manufactured prior to January 1, 1988, need not meet the requirements of this section; - (b) new types of devices submitted for approval after January 1, 1986, shall comply with the requirements of the section; and - (c) all devices manufactured after January 1, 1988, shall comply with the requirements of this section.

+T.3.1.
+Temperature. - Devices shall satisfy the tolerance requirements at temperatures from - 10 °C to 40 °C (14 °F to 104 °F).

+T.3.1.1.
+Effect on Zero-Load Balance. - The zero-load indication shall not change by more than 0.035 % of the rated capacity of the scale (without the belt) for a change in temperature of 10 °C (18 °F) at a rate not to exceed 5 °C (9 °F) per hour.

-- T.3.1.2.
-Temperature Limits.
-If a temperature range other than 10 $^{\circ}$ C to 40 $^{\circ}$ C (14 $^{\circ}$ F to 104 $^{\circ}$ F) is specified for the device, the range shall be at least 30 $^{\circ}$ C (54 $^{\circ}$ F).
-[Nonretroactive as of January 1, 1990] (Added 1989) - T.3.2.
-Power Supply, Voltage, and Frequency.
-A belt-conveyor scale system shall satisfy the tolerance requirements over a range of 100 V to 130 V or 200 V to 250 V as appropriate and over a frequency range of 59.5 Hz to 60.5 Hz.
+T.3.1.2.
+Temperature Limits. - If a temperature range other than - 10 \degree to 40 \degree (14 \degree to 104 \degree) is specified for the device, the range shall be at least 30 \degree (54 \degree).
+[Nonretroactive as of January 1, 1990] (Added 1989)

+T.3.2.
+Power Supply, Voltage, and Frequency. - A belt-conveyor scale system shall satisfy the tolerance requirements over a range of 100 V to 130 V or 200 V to 250 V as appropriate and over a frequency range of 59.5 Hz to 60.5 Hz.

-- UR.1.1.
-Protection from Environmental Factors.
-The indicating elements, the lever system or load cells, and the load-receiving element of a belt-conveyor scale shall be adequately protected from environmental factors such as wind, moisture, dust, weather, and radio frequency interference (RFI) and electromagnetic interference (EMI) that may adversely affect the operation or performance of the device. - UR.1.2.
-Conveyor Installation.
-The design and installation of the conveyor leading to and from the belt-conveyor scale is critical with respect to scale performance.
-Installation shall be in accordance with the scale manufacturer's instructions and the following: - (a) Installation General.
-A belt-conveyor scale shall be so installed that neither its performance nor operation will be adversely affected by any characteristic of the installation, including but not limited to, the foundation, supports, covers, or any other equipment.
-(Amended 2002)
+UR.1.1.
+Protection from Environmental Factors. - The indicating elements, the lever system or load cells, and the load-receiving element of a belt-conveyor scale shall be adequately protected from environmental factors such as wind, moisture, dust, weather, and radio frequency interference (RFI) and electromagnetic interference (EMI) that may adversely affect the operation or performance of the device.

+UR.1.2.
+Conveyor Installation. - The design and installation of the conveyor leading to and from the belt-conveyor scale is critical with respect to scale performance.
+Installation shall be in accordance with the scale manufacturer's instructions and the following: